cotes2020/jekyll-theme-chirpy/README.md

 ## Contributing

-Reporting bugs and helping to improve source code or documentation is always welcome.
-For more information, see the "[Contributing Guidelines][contribute-guide]".
+Contributions (Issues/PRs/Discussions) are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.
+For details, see the "[Contributing Guidelines][contribute-guide]".

 ## Credits